-With beautiful natural surroundings, plenty of outdoor recreation, seafood right off the boats, a wonderful farmers’ market, craft beer, and friendly folks (and only 10,000 of them), I think—“oh yeah, this would be an easy place to live.”
+With beautiful natural surroundings, plenty of outdoor recreation, seafood right off the boats, a wonderful farmers’ market, craft beer, and friendly folks (and only 10,000 of them), I think to myself, “Oh, this would be an easy place to live!”
 And then I remember that Astoria gets an insane amount of rainfall each year.

 This is a wild place, at the confluence of the mouth of the Columbia River and the Pacific Ocean.
 The weather was tame and sunny while we were there.
 But it’s not always that way, as Lewis and Clark would attest.
 This is the place they ended up in their epic journey down the Columbia River in November of 1805.
 I’ll bet they would have enjoyed their stay more had they arrived in summer instead of winter.

 With the arrival of Lewis and Clark, Astoria became the first American settlement west of the Rocky Mountains.
-Of course, they weren’t the first people here—the first were the Chinook Indians, who had villages up and down both sides of the Columbia.
+Of course, they weren’t the first people here.
+The Chinook Indians had villages up and down both sides of the Columbia.
 I’ve often thought that if I were to be plunked down somewhere and forced to survive off the land, I’d choose the Pacific Northwest.
 With an abundance of salmon, shellfish easy for the taking, and bountiful harvests of berries, there would be plenty to eat.

 From the Chinook to the Coast Guard